IBM/event-automation/_tutorials/ep-tutorial-6.md

 ---
 title: "Identify trends from events"
-description: "Identifying types of events which occur most frequently within a time window is a useful way to detect trends."
+description: "Identifying types of events that occur most frequently within a time window is a useful way to detect trends."
 permalink: /tutorials/event-processing-examples/example-06
 toc: true
 section: "Tutorials for Event Processing"